MSBudde/Project-1---stackUP/README.md

 ## What is used in the development of Thwomp on Thwomp?
-The main items being used in the development of stackUP will be HTML, CSS, vanilla Javascipt as well as jQuery.
+The main items being used in the development of Thwomp on Thwomp will be HTML, CSS, vanilla Javascipt as well as jQuery.

 ## Stretch Goals
 Add SVG winning and losing animation.